 The Kirk choir program is enjoying considerable growth in its number of participants, and is highly regarded in the greater Detroit metropolitan area for the quality of its music in the enhancement of the worship and musical life of the Kirk, as well as its sense of community and for the level of training received by the choristers.
 The choir season runs from the week following Labor Day through late May for all choirs except for the Chancel Choir, whose season concludes in June.
 Come and be a part of this exciting program!

-The choirs are affiliated with the Royal School of Church Music, an international organization of choirmasters, choirs, cathedrals and churches, and are under the direction of Glenn Miller, Director of Music and Organist, unless noted otherwise.
+The choirs are affiliated with the Royal School of Church Music, an international organization of choirmasters, choirs, cathedrals and churches, and are under the direction of Nicole Joseph, Interim Director of Music.
 Our young choristers train under the RSCM's acclaimed Voice for Life program.

 For information about participation in any of the music department's offerings, contact Nicole Joseph at (248)-847-3426 or